(212) 514-5100 Available 24/7

 • Falling hazards,

-• Tripping and slipping hazards;, and
+• Tripping and slipping hazards, and

 Labor Law Section 200

-Also, a construction accident attorney has to be familiar with Labor Law Section 200.
-Under Section 200, a contractor must provide reasonable and adequate protection for the worker’s health and safety at construction sites.
-This requires a contractor to provide a safe place to work when they have the authority to control the activity bringing about the injury.
-A general contractor can be liable under this section if it controls the work site and was aware of a dangerous condition that caused the accident.
+A construction accident attorney must also be familiar with Labor Law Section 200.
+Under Section 200, contractors are required to provide reasonable and adequate protection for the health and safety of workers at construction sites.
+This includes providing a safe working environment when they have the authority to control the activity that caused the injury.

-The duty to provide a safe place to work includes detecting dangers that could be found by inspecting the job site.
-As such, when a worker obtains a maximum recovery from a construction accident settlement, you want an attorney with knowledge in the law.
-To win your case, you want an attorney who knows what is required.
-Our attorneys have years of experience understanding the Labor Laws.
-The personal injury attorneys at The Platta Law Firm are always working to get you the highest construction accident settlements for your injuries.
+To maximize recovery from a construction accident settlement, it is essential to have an attorney who is knowledgeable about the law.
+To win your case, you need an attorney who knows what is required.
+Our attorneys have years of experience in understanding the Labor Laws.
+The personal injury attorneys at The Platta Law Firm are dedicated to securing the highest construction accident settlements for your injuries.
 Contact us today.